-I tweaked a few of the quantities, because the milk soak mix was way too much and even for my reduced quantities I had a little left over to serve on the side.
-I add the caramel sauce part to add another layer of flavour deliciousness and for aesthetic reasons.
-You could of course leave this out completely and simply decorate your cake with cherries or a light dusting of cinnamon.
+I tweaked a few of the quantities because the milk soak mix was way too much and even for my reduced quantities I had a little leftover to serve on the side.
+I added the caramel sauce part to add another layer of flavour deliciousness and aesthetic reasons.
+You could, of course, leave this out completely and simply decorate your cake with cherries or a light dusting of cinnamon.

 This was probably the first poke cake recipe invented and don’t be afraid to prick your cake a lot.
 I counted about a hundred stabs into each half as it reminded me of doing the 100 in Pilates.
 You really want to make it as easy for the milk mixture to soak into your cake.

-Also don’t be afraid that your cake will be too soggy, I mean it is ultra moist but it seriously laps it up like a sponge but keeps its soft spongy texture.
-You can see from this image what I’m talking about here.
-And I know every second blogger says a recipe is the ‘best ever’ all the time, but I’m not kidding when I say this is one of the best cakes I’ve ever made or eaten.
-Its going right up there into the top-tier of my cake artillery.
+I know every second blogger says a recipe is the ‘best ever’ all the time, but I’m not kidding when I say this is one of the best cakes I’ve ever made or eaten.
+It’s going right up there into the top tier of my cake artillery.
 To be pulled out to impress and to give love.
 This is also why I’m driving over to my nephews to give them this declaration.

-I’ve also used a fine mucavado sugar because I adore the flavour of it and demarara.
+I’ve also used fine muscovado sugar because I adore the flavour of it and demerara.
 It adds to the caramel profile of the cake.
-Also dont worry if the cake deflates a little after it comes outhet oven, this is totally OK.
+Also, don’t worry if the cake deflates a little after it comes out of the oven, this is totally OK.
 It’s an egg white/souffle kind of thing.

 Recipe – adapted from Pioneer Women